I get asked to add frequently-asked questions pages to websites. Frequently. (See what I did, there?)

-FAQs are a blight.
 Once an FAQ section takes hold, it demands regular feeding — which comes at the expense of the rest of the site.
-After all, the easiest way to deal with anything that comes up is to just toss it in the FAQ and be done with it.
+After all, the easiest way to deal with anything that comes up is to just toss it in the FAQ, right?
 If organizing the content on your website doesn’t matter, then, why not just have everything on a single page?
 (Which, in some cases, can be the right answer!)
 Why bother putting things into a sensible order if an FAQ page will do?
-Just expect people read the ever-growing list of FAQs and be done with it.
+Just expect people read the rat’s nest of FAQs.

 To your visitors, FAQs are a frustrating game of hide-and-seek.
 Offloading effort this way creates opportunities for your competitors.

 Still need convincing?

 - Do FAQs reflect reality?
 We’ve all seen too many FAQs that should be called Questions We Frequently Wish Our Customers Were Actually Asking Us.

 - “FAQ” is an internally-focussed term when most websites are meant for external audiences.
 The name itself is written from the perspective of the website owner, not the visitor.
 That should set off alarms bells, because as the publishers/owners/authors you are not the audience.
-Keeping this basic fact in mind is one of the most fundamental aspects of building and maintaining an effective website.
+Keeping this basic fact in mind is one of the most important aspects of building and maintaining an effective website.